 The constant presence of fear and worry can disrupt sleep and concentration and causes an individual to retreat socially.

 - Post-Traumatic Stress Disorder (PTSD)

 GAD is most commonly diagnosed alongside other disorders such as depression or substance abuse.
-However, other types of anxiety disorder are also common.
+However, different types of anxiety disorders are also common.

 Those suffering from GAD experience chronic anxiety, and their triggers are often very complex – various and hard to define or locate.

 Those not struggling with anxiety may think that a person has chosen to be anxious or that if they just relaxed, they’d be fine.